tkassila/tvprograms/README.md

 1. On local repo:
 2. Install node and npm apps.
 3. give command: deploy.bat or deploy.sh
-4. # deploy give next commands: npm run build
+4. (deploy give next commands: npm run build
-5. # and copies build files into app dir/public
+5. and copies build files into proxy dir public)
 6. cd proxyserver
 7. start proxy server: node server.js
 8. if above deploy is given, then this proxy server can serve as html normal server.